JoeRocky7/New-Calculator/README.md

 This was by far the most difficult Javascript project i have completed so far, but I am glad I pushed through it because I learned a lot from it like the parseFloat method and a better understanding of how to logically come up with solutions to problems.

+This project helped me improve my DRY code (Don’t Repeat Yourself), something I was struggling on my coding journey and now have a better grasp on.

 ## Author

 **Joseph Mittiga** - *Front-End Developer* - [Linkedin](https://www.linkedin.com/in/joseph-mittiga-939121203/)